IMO 2020: When Are We Going to See 0.50%S VLSFO Bunker Price Indications?

 But spot availability and pricing will come, and Ship & Bunker has spoken to suppliers who confirm they will offer VLSFO on the spot market at some point this year.
 Again, the exact timing of that depends on when demand kicks in from buyers, and this is expected to be around Q3 to Q4 this year.

-Another thing to keep in mind is that VLSFO is not the only compliant fuel, and many predict for 2020 that MGO will be the most popular choice for bunkers.
+Another thing to keep in mind is that VLSFO is not the only compliant fuel, and many analysts including the IEA predict for 2020 that MGO will be the most popular choice for bunkers.
 With uncertain availability and the worries over cross compatibility, outside of the major hubs VLSFO demand may lag while buyers play it safe and lift MGO until the handling and availability considerations of VLSFO become a little clearer.

 What is the thinking behind the Q3 to Q4 prediction for VLSFO demand to pick up?